 Cars can easily pass through Savannah parks which have trails but can’t go through the forests and that’s habituating wild animals in the open is much easier than doing it in the deep forests which can only be accessed on foot.
 Meeting gorillas and chimps in the near past was really hard and chances of encountering them were 40% to 50% but today the chances have risen up to 90% – 100% which has made the whole experience worth the money paid which has also increased the number of visitors in the park.

-Trekking gorillas and chimps in Uganda’s parks offers you opportunity to encounter other species including birds, tree species, wild animals, butterflies as well local people like the infamous Batwa tribe of pygmies and local communities.
+Tracking chimpanzees and gorillas Uganda’s parks offers you opportunity to encounter other species including birds, tree species, wild animals, butterflies as well local people like the infamous Batwa tribe of pygmies and local communities.

 Planning to do a gorilla safari trek , chimp tracking or both activities, get in touch with us today through firstname.lastname@example.org or call us on +256-700135510 to speak to a reservations personnel.
 We will book for you permits, accommodation as well cater for the on-ground transportation to ensure you enjoy your holiday in Uganda.